Let's Talk About ADHD

 Hannah Edwards Secrets of RiverwayHannah Edwards Neurodiversity Discussion Guide

-Expand student understanding of invisible disabilities, ableist perspectives, and barriers experienced by neurodiverse individuals.
+Expand students’ understanding of invisible disabilities, ableist perspectives, and barriers experienced by neurodiverse individuals.
 PLUS!
-A section for advanced readers comparing the themes to Ashley Hards's original inspiration for her novel: Hamlet!Hannah Edwards Neurodiversity Guide Pages.
+A section for advanced readers comparing the novel’s themes to Ashley Hards’s original inspiration: Hamlet!

 The guide was created for Fabled Films Press by Dawn Jacobs Martin, PhD, an Associate Clinical Professor and Director of Special Education Teacher Preparation at the University of Maryland, College Park.